mozai/trancevibrator/README.md

     time.sleep(1)
     rez_device.vibrate(0)

-Don't forget to set vibration to '0' before you exit the program, unless you want it to keep vibrating after you no longer control it.
+If you don't use the `with` structure, and you don't use the duration param for `.vibrate()`, keep in mind the device will not stop vibrating unless you use `.vibrate(0)` before your program ends, or you unplug the device.
+Since an exception could crash your program, use `with` unless you have a good reason.

 ## TODO
-- option to stop vibration when the Trancevibrator object is discarded.
-  \__del__() method has a race condition with PyUSB so it doesn't work;
-  maybe look into the `with` protocol, or the `atexit` module
 - get this working in macOS and Windows

 ## Acknowledgements
 - ASCII Corporation, for the game Rez and the moxie to make haptic gaming for the Playstation 2
 - Tim "cexx.org" Cexx, who was looking into controlling the absent LEDs on the device
 - HIROSE "hirose31" Masaaki, hirose31-at-gmail.com, author of the Perl Module